hoelter/risk-simulator-dice-roller/README.md

 # war-simulator-dice-roller

-This is a cross platform app built with React Native utilizing truly random numbers to assist with rapid dice rolling for some board games.
+This is a simple cross platform app built with React Native utilizing truly random numbers to assist with rapid dice rolling for some board games.